ACKAdeyemi/Sparta-Bingo-Csharp-OOP/README.md

 #### Task:

-To spend a week creating a Bingo game console application with C# using Object Oriented Programming
+To spend a week creating a Bingo game console application with C# using Object Oriented Programming principles to demonstrate our ability to pick up new technologies and apply them successfully.

 This task makes use of: